Ultrafast Laser Induces Macroscopic Symmetry-Breaking of Diamond Color Centers

-Despite these advances, a comprehensive atomic-scale understanding of ultrafast processes in NV$^{-}$ centers remains crucial for reconciling macroscopic spectroscopic observations into a unified framework.
-First-principles methodologies have proven instrumental in systematically probing couplings between light and electrons~\cite{Gali2011Phys.StatusSolidiB, Ma2010Phys.Rev.B, Thiering2018Phys.Rev.X}, electrons and phonons~\cite{Deak2010Phys.Rev.B, Gali2011NewJ.Phys., Thiering2017Phys.Rev.B, Ulbricht2018Phys.Rev.B}, and phonons and spins~\cite{Gali2009Phys.Rev.Lett., Ivady2018npjComputMater, Wirtitsch2023Phys.Rev.Res., Kollarics2024Sci.Adv.} in ground-state systems.
-However, modeling non-equilibrium dynamics presents formidable computational challenges: \textit{ab initio} simulations must concurrently resolve spin-orbit-mediated light-electron-phonon-spin interactions via spinor-based real-time time-dependent density functional theory (RT-TDDFT), while bridging the six orders of magnitude disparity between attosecond electronic time steps and picosecond phonon dynamics.
-Our recent methodological advancements overcome these limitations through optimized wavefunction propagation schemes that integrate three key components: (1) explicit spin-orbit coupling (SOC) in time-dependent Hamiltonians, (2) velocity-gauge treatment of electromagnetic fields, and (3) excited-state molecular dynamics capabilities (see Methods Section)~\cite{Lian2018Adv.TheorySimul., Lian2018TheJournalofChemicalPhysics, Lian2020NatCommun}.
+A comprehensive atomic-scale understanding of ultrafast processes in NV$^{-}$ centers is crucial for reconciling these macroscopic spectroscopy into a unified framework.
+For the ground-state NV$^{-}$ systems, first-principles methodologies have proven instrumental in systematically probing couplings between light and electrons~\cite{Gali2011Phys.StatusSolidiB, Ma2010Phys.Rev.B, Thiering2018Phys.Rev.X, Onizhuk2025Rev.Mod.Phys.}, electrons and phonons~\cite{Deak2010Phys.Rev.B, Gali2011NewJ.Phys., Thiering2017Phys.Rev.B, Ulbricht2018Phys.Rev.B}, and phonons and spins~\cite{Gali2009Phys.Rev.Lett., Ivady2018npjComputMater, Wirtitsch2023Phys.Rev.Res., Kollarics2024Sci.Adv.}.
+However, modeling non-equilibrium dynamics presents formidable computational challenges: \textit{ab initio} simulations must concurrently resolve spin-orbit-mediated light-electron-phonon-spin interactions, while bridging the six orders of magnitude difference between attosecond electronic time steps and picosecond phonon dynamics.

+Our recent methodological advancements~\cite{Lian2018Adv.TheorySimul., Lian2018TheJournalofChemicalPhysics, Lian2020NatCommun} of the real-time time-dependent density functional theory (RT-TDDFT)~\cite{Runge1984Phys.Rev.Lett., Yabana1996Phys.Rev.B} overcome these limitations through optimized wavefunction propagation schemes that integrate three key components: explicit spin-orbit coupling (SOC) in time-dependent Hamiltonians~\cite{Krieger2015J.Chem.TheoryComput.}, velocity-gauge treatment of electromagnetic fields~\cite{Yabana2012Phys.Rev.B}, and excited-state molecular dynamics capabilities.
 By applying this advanced RT-TDDFT framework to NV$^{-}$ center systems, we aim to unravel the real-time interplay of electronic, vibrational, and spin degrees of freedom, thereby establishing a new dynamical paradigm for quantum defect research.
+With the unique atomic-level picture obtained with TDDFT, we propose that the ultrafast combined symmetric oscillations of carbon-nitrogen bonds and DJT distortions propagate through the diamond crystal with the speed of sound and generate a macroscopic coherent symmetry-breaking.

-~\\ \textbf{Results and Discussion}
+~\\ {Results and Discussion}